jonnylynchy/www.thejonlynch.com/hexo/source/_posts/Typescript-ES2015-and-Angular-2.md

 Once you've done that, a run through the Angular team's <a href="https://angular.io/docs/ts/latest/tutorial/" target="_blank">Hero Tutorial</a> will get you familiar with components, services, directives, routing, and Http.

 The core of Angular 2 is components.
-Each Angular component is basically made up of a class that is exported (to be imported into other classes), with imports from the Angular framework, and ES7 decorators.
+Each Angular component is basically made up of a class that is exported (to be imported into other module/component), with imports from the Angular framework, and ES7 decorators.

 Consider the following simple example (my-app-component.ts):